-Second, the BN structure encodes a group of conditional independence relationships among the nodes, according to the concept of d-separation (Pearl 1988).
-This suggests learning the BN structure by identifying the conditional independence relationships among the nodes.
+Second, a BN can be viewed as a structure that encodes a group of conditional independence relationships among the nodes according to the concept of dseparation (Pearl 1988).
+This suggests that a BN structure can be learned by learning the conditional independence relationships among the nodes.
 Using some statistical tests (such as Chi-squared test and mutual information test), we can find the conditional independence relationships among the attributes and use these relationships as constraints to construct a BN.
 These algorithms are referred as CI-based algorithms or constraint-based algorithms (Spirtes and Glymour 1996; Cheng et al. 1997a).